Food Service – Customer Defection

 - Is there any other information you would like us to know?

-Filling these feedback cards can be as boring as watching paint dry, and worse of all, they do not solve the problem of defection.
-Moreover, there are at least a dozen reasons why a food service operator should immediately tear up its existing comment cards, its current feedback methods and begin again.
+Filling these rating cards can be as boring as watching paint dry, and worse of all, they do not solve the problem of defection.
+Moreover, there are at least a dozen reasons why a food service operator should immediately tear up its existing comment cards, its current rating methods and begin again.

 Allow the customer to use their own cell phone to give feedback.
-Let them use SMS feedback, Phone feedback, Smiley face feedback – in fact, any method they choose.
+Let them use SMS, Phone, Smiley face or QR code – in fact, any method they choose.
 Let them choose the language they prefer.
 Rotate the questions and alert the staff, within seconds if the customer is unhappy.
 This enables real-time action to fix the issue and recover the customer before defection.
-This customer feedback approach helps stop defection and online complaints.
+This diner feedback approach helps stop defection and online complaints.
 More information on the full feature set is here.